 Another convenient feature to mention is each base’s Bluetooth-compatibility, so if you choose to not use the wireless remote, you can operate either base from your smartphone.
 The Adjustable Bed+ is also compatible with Amazon’s Alexa and Google Home.

-The Amerisleep Adjustable Bed+ is also compatible with virtually any bed frame, as it has a zero-clearance design (as mentioned above) and adjustable legs that can be set in half-inch increments to provide flexibility.
-Or, you can throw the legs on this bed and use it by itself, it’s sleek black upholstery fits nicely with almost all decor.
+The Amerisleep Adjustable Bed+ is also compatible with virtually any bed frame, as it has adjustable legs that can be set to 9 inches, 12 inches, and 15 inches to provide flexibility.
 No matter your bedroom set-up, either of Amerisleep’s bases can work for you.

 For sleepers who want a totally upgraded sleep experience, we suggest the Adjustable Bed+, but for those on a tighter budget, you can achieve better sleep with the Amerisleep Adjustable Bed.
 Even though it has a lower price point, it’s an incredible value, as it’s hard to find a base of that quality for less than $1500.

 Runner-Up: Zoma Adjustable Base

 The next adjustable base to mention is Zoma’s brand new adjustable bed.
-Despite being new, we recommend the Zoma Adjustable Base because it contains countless features to upgrade your sleep and it starts at $1100—an unbeatable value.
+Despite being new, we recommend the Zoma Adjustable Base because it contains countless features to upgrade your sleep and it starts at $840—an unbeatable value.

 The Zoma base allows you to adjust the angle of your head and feet to find a comfortable angle for sleep, and the programmable remote allows you to save your favorite positions for later.
 The wireless, backlit remote also has two presets: Zero-G and Flat, making it easy to quickly adjust to those common sleeping positions.